GimelStudio/Gimel-Studio/README.md

 Gimel Studio
 ============

-## New development is now focused on the 0.6.x series in the [new repository](https://github.com/GimelStudio/GimelStudio).
-This repository is the previous version which will no longer be maintained.
+## 🚀 New development is now focused on the 0.6.x series in the [new repository](https://github.com/GimelStudio/GimelStudio).

+The next generation of Gimel Studio is the v0.6.x series.
+Join us in planning and development!

+## ⚠️ This repository is the previous version which will no longer be maintained.

 Gimel Studio is a cross-platform, node-based, non-destructive image editor.